This post may contain affiliate links. See my privacy policy for details.

 Oh boy, if you don’t know what candied yams are yet I can’t wait for you to try these out!!
 THEY.ARE.AMAZING.

-Candied yams are made with either sweet potatoes or yams which are another root vegetable, but real yams are pretty difficult to come across so I tend to use sweet potatoes, as do most people.
-As you will see when you search for candied yams recipes, it’s not actual yams, but sweet potatoes.
+Candied yams are made with either sweet potatoes or yams, another root vegetable.
+Real yams are pretty difficult to come across, so I tend to use sweet potatoes, as do most people.
+When you search for candied yams recipes, you will see that they are not actual yams but sweet potatoes.
 I can’t even remember the last time I saw real yams at the store!

 Serving Candied Yams